Youth Development Coach

 • Bachelor's degree in any discipline

-• 3+ years of direct experience with Pre-K–8 students (in teaching, coaching, counseling, or youth program management)
+• 3+ years of direct experience with Pre-K–8 students through teaching, coaching, counseling, or youth program leadership

-• Documented experience motivating or coaching Pre-K–8 students toward academic, behavioral, or extracurricular objectives, with at least one concrete example you can articulate (including the objective, your actions, and the result)
+• Demonstrated history of coaching individual Pre-K–8 students toward challenging academic, behavioral, or extracurricular objectives, with specific examples of your actions and the outcomes produced

-• Availability to work on-site at Alpha's Central Houston, South Houston, or The Woodlands campus (relocation assistance provided)
+• Availability to work on-site at Alpha's Central Houston, South Houston, or The Woodlands campus (relocation support available)

 Nice to have

-• Background in youth sports coaching, camp leadership, or after-school programming where you held direct responsibility for motivating children toward specific objectives
+• Background in youth sports coaching, camp leadership, or after-school programming where you held direct responsibility for motivating children to achieve specific objectives

-• History of significant personal achievement (academic distinctions, competitive athletics, or leadership positions demanding sustained excellence)
+• History of notable personal achievement (academic distinctions, competitive athletics, or leadership positions requiring sustained excellence)

-• Innate storytelling capability: you can maintain the attention of a room full of 12-year-olds for an hour without voice escalation
+• Innate storytelling skill: you can maintain the attention of a room full of 12-year-olds for an hour without elevating your voice

-• Success motivating disengaged or reluctant students and converting them into engaged participants
+• Experience motivating disengaged or resistant students and converting them into active contributors

 Meet a successful candidate